 Growing up on Cape Cod, I have many memories of watching runners from all over the world come to Falmouth each August to run the Road Race.
-There was such a great energy in Falmouth that weekend.
-I had an amazing experience running the course last summer and can't wait to tackle it again this year!
+There is always a great energy in Falmouth that weekend.
+I have had amazing experiences running the course the past three summers and can't wait to tackle it again this August.

 The great thing about the Falmouth Road Race, like many races, is that many runners are running for imporant cause.
 This is something that helps put into perspective all the training that goes into the race prep.
 This year I will be running to support Compassionate Care ALS (CCALS), a non-profit organization that provides service and support to patients, families, and caregivers who are battling ALS.